 - Long-term illnesses

-If an attorney or anyone else ever tells you that there are “too many disagreements” to use Collaborative Law, you need to get a second opinion from an experienced Collaborative lawyer.
-Undoubtedly, the Collaborative lawyer will disagree with that assessment!
+If an attorney or anyone else ever tells you that there are “too many disagreements” to use Collaborative Law, you need to get a second opinion from an experienced Collaborative lawyer, (817-338-4633).
+We can explain why we disagree with that assessment!